 Immerse the TVP chunks in a bowl of hot water for 20 minutes.
 Drain, then add half the herbs, salt, flour and half the pepper.
 Toss to mix well.

-Heat 1 tbsp oil in a dutch oven or large pot and when hot, add the TVP chunks in batches and brown on all sides.
+Heat 1 tablespoon oil in a dutch oven or large pot and when hot, add the TVP chunks in batches and brown on all sides.
 Remove to a plate and set aside.

 Add another tablespoon of oil to the same pot (don't worry about any floury bits stuck to the bottom as these will eventually come off and actually help develop the flavor of the stew).